ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/cervical_cancer/cervical_cancer_cause_model.rst

 Things to consider:

 1. Within GBD 2017 data, there is no remission rate for invasive cervical cancer.
 2. After diagnosis of invasive cervical cancer if a patient survives more than 10 years, they are considered cured for calculating disability.
 Additionally, per GBD 2017, the patients also do not have excess mortality rate after 10 years.
 In vivarium simulation model, we will remit them back to a recovered state.
 3. Keep simulants in benign cervical cancer state and don't go into remission after successful treatment unless literature tells us otherwise.
+4. Most of the benign cervical cancer cases are resutling from a disease state called `hrHPV-infected`, where only high risk subtypes of HPV (e.g. 16 and 18) are considered in our model.
+Though we do include the transition from susceptible state to benign cervical cancer state without HPV infection.

 .. todo::